 Land use activities provided for in the Campus Zone include lecture theatres, laboratories, libraries, joint venture facilities, administrative services, and staff and student facilities, including student and staff employment, health and well-being support services, student union offices, student and staff clubs and organisations.
-Outside the Campus Zone, activities carried out by the University of Otago and Otago Polytechnic are provided for through other defined activities definitions, for example training and education activity, as well as in the Campus mapped area.
-The Campus mapped area extends across an area of the University of Otago Campus that is included in the Suburban Centre Zone that extends along Albany Street to enable the University of Otago's student services and retail hub in the Information Services Building/University Union complex.
-The Campus mapped area also extends along the northern end of the Steamer Basin in the Harbourside Edge Zone to facilitate redevelopment of that space.
+Outside the Campus Zone, activities carried out by the University of Otago and Otago Polytechnic fall under other defined activities definitions, for example training and education activity.

-Within the Campus Zone sport and recreation, entertainment and exhibition, training and education, conference, meeting and function, standard residential, visitor accommodation and campus-affiliated office activities are also provided for, as well as a limited range of retail activity and restaurants where they are ancillary to campus activities, and retail ancillary to industry.
+Sport and recreation, entertainment and exhibition, conference, meeting and function, standard residential and campus-affiliated office activities are also provided for, as well as a limited range of retail activity and restaurants where they are ancillary to campus activities.
 Performance standards apply within the Campus Zone which appropriately manage adverse effects within the zone and on the surrounding environment.